Subspace Adversarial Training: Conclusion

 \section{Conclusion}

-In this paper, we focus on the serious catastrophic overfitting phenomenon in the efficient single-step AT.
-From the novel perspective of optimization, we reveal the close link between the fast-growing gradient of each sample and overfitting, which can also explain the robust overfitting in multi-step AT.
-To control the growth of the gradient, Sub-AT is proposed to constrain the AT in a carefully extracted subspace.
-It successfully resolves both two kinds of overfitting in AT uniformly and hence significantly improves the robustness.
-Leveraging the subspace, we allow single-step AT with larger steps and a larger radius, which further improves the robustness.
+In this paper, we focus on the serious catastrophic overfitting in single-step AT.
+From a novel perspective of optimization, we reveal the close link between the fast-growing gradient of each sample and overfitting, which can also explain the robust overfitting in multi-step AT.
+To control the growth of gradient, Sub-AT is proposed to constrain AT in a carefully extracted subspace.
+It successfully resolves both kinds of overfitting and hence significantly improves the robustness.
+Leveraging the subspace, we allow single-step AT with larger steps and radius, further improving the robustness.
 Weak adversarial examples generated from single-step AT can be trained to obtain even better robustness than those from multi-step PGD AT in subspace, revealing the great potential of single-step AT.
-As a result, our pure single-step-based AT can achieve even better robustness than standard PGD-10 AT against the strong PGD-50 attack with only one-seventh of the training time, which is a solid step towards more efficient AT methods. { }
+As a result, pure single-step-based AT achieves comparable robustness to standard PGD-10 AT with only one-seventh of the training time, which is a solid step towards more efficient AT methods.